-The University of Akron offers a Collaborative Program in Counseling Psychology, a joint effort between the Department of Psychology and the Department of Counseling.
+The University of Akron offers a Collaborative Program in Counseling Psychology, a joint effort between the Department of Psychology and the School of Counseling.
 Established in 1983, the program is accredited by the American Psychological Association.
 It is distinctive in that it uses an apprenticeship model to provide solid generalist training in Counseling Psychology to students of diverse backgrounds.

 Due to its collaborative nature, the broad and deep resources of two host departments provide students with opportunities to develop various specialty interests.
 Students have a choice of entry points based on their undergraduate or master’s degrees.